 Advising may be conducted at several levels, by different people.
 Each academic unit has discretion in the establishment of its advising.

-For a complete discussion of Academic Advising go to https://studentsuccess.umd.edu/Resources/academicadvisine.html.
+For a complete discussion of Academic Advising go to studentsuccess.umd.edu/Resources/academicadvising.html.

-To find your advising contact, go to https://studentsuccess.umd.edu/Resources/academicadvising.html then click on the individual college link.
+To find your advising contact, go to student- success.umd.edu/Resources/academicadvising.html then click on the individual college link.

 Campus Resources